Cancun to Playa del Carmen, Akumal, and Tulum - Riviera Maya Transportation Guide

 If you are not staying on the island of Cozumel you will need to transit back to the mainland to reach your resort.
 You can travel between Cozumel and Playa del Carmen by ferry or private boat service.

-Playa del Carmen Airport (above)
+Playa del Carmen Airport (below)

 • Not used for commercial flights